omega5300/neo-jquery/docs/intro.md

 - intl module: all browsers except IE
 - webcomponents: all browsers except IE
 - css stylesheet file: all browsers except IE
+- params module: all browsers and node except IE note: not avalible browser module
+- node module only in node versions and electron